 There has been a shift within customer support, towards more personalized, non-monetary reward styles.
-Perhaps a remote workday, a personalized gift or a free day of leave.
+Perhaps a remote workday, a personalized gift, or a free day of leave.

-A survey conducted amongst SMEs found that 90% of employees who receives a performance-based reward felt that they were truly valued.
+A survey conducted amongst SMEs found that 90% of employees who receive a performance-based reward felt that they were truly valued.
 It is undeniable that incentivizing work is a strong catalyst for higher employee morale.